 But just how do you do it?

-Well, there’s many different ways of expressing Happy Chinese New Year greetings, wishes and sayings.
+Well, there are many different ways of expressing Happy Chinese New Year greetings, wishes, and sayings.
 Some are popular.
 Some are formal.
 Some are short.
-Some are long, formal, traditional and a bit over the top.
+Some are long, formal, traditional, and a bit over the top.

 A short popular phrase that many are familiar with is “Gung Hey Fat Choy”.
 Oddly enough, this doesn’t actually mean “Happy New year”.
 Instead, these Cantonese words mean “Happiness Prosperity “; in Mandarin, it’d be “Gong Xi Fa Cai”.

-But people generally understand it to symbolically mean “Happy New Year” anyway.
+But people generally understand it to symbolically means “Happy New Year” anyway.

-In reality, there’s only a few common & popular Chinese New Year phrases that you need to know and we’ve just looked at one already.
-But to take it a step further, we’re going to a bit of a deep-dive and give you more options and better understanding.
+In reality, there are only a few common & popular Chinese New Year phrases that you need to know and we’ve just looked at one already.
+But to take it a step further, we’re going to a bit of a deep-dive and give you more options and a better understanding.